We care about your privacy of your health information

-ArrayRx and the ArrayRx Discount Card Program are administered by Moda Health Plan, Inc. (“Moda”).
+ArrayRx and the ArrayRx Discount Card are administered by Moda Health Plan, Inc. (“Moda”).
 ArrayRx and Moda are collectively referred to as “we” or “our” in this privacy notice.

-At Moda Health we respect the privacy of your protected health information.
+We respect the privacy of your protected health information.
 We will keep it confidential in a responsible and professional manner.
-Protected health information includes any information about your healthcare that can identify you as the person who receives the healthcare services.
+Protected health information includes any information related to your healthcare that can identify you as the person who receives the healthcare services.
 We are required by law to provide you with this notice and abide by its terms.

 This notice explains how we gather and use information about you and when we can share this information with others.
-It also describes your rights as our valued customer and how you can exercise these rights.
+It also describes how you can exercise these rights.

 How we collect and protect information

 We keep your information secure through physical, technical and procedural safeguards.
-All information collected is treated in a confidential and secure manner whether you are a prospective, current, or former customer.
+All information collected is treated in a confidential and secure manner.

 How we use or share information